eslachance/enmap-docs/examples/moderation-action-logs.md

 # D.js Mod Logs

 An interesting problem in javascript is that having an array of objects can be quite the ordeal.
 A lot of things you want to do require functions and loops, bleh.
-So, where Enmap is meant to be easier to use, this is an area where it's still a bit hard to handle things.
+So, where Enmap is meant to be easier to use, this is an area where it's still a bit hard to handle things.&#x20;

 But there's a solution.
-If Enmap isn't enough, how about **TWO**  Enmap????
-So yeah, we're going to be using one enmap to store user data, and another to store "warnings", that is to say, moderation actions stored as objects.
+If Enmap isn't enough, how about **TWO ** Enmap????
+So yeah, we're going to be using one enmap to store user data, and another to store "warnings", that is to say, moderation actions stored as objects.&#x20;

 When we add a new element to the _actions_ enmap, we'll be adding a _reference_ to that new entry in the _user_ enmap, via the `autonum` feature.